AdaCore/gnatstudio/docs/users_guide/vcs.rst

      set GPS_CHANGELOG_USER="John Doe  <john.doe@home.com>"

-The menu entry **Edit global ChangeLog** opens the file :file:`ChangeLog` in the directory containing the currently selected file and creatse the corresponding :file:`ChangeLog` entry.
-The ISO date and filename headers will be created if not yet present.
-You need to enter your name and e-mail address.
+The menu entry :guilabel:`Edit global ChangeLog` opens the file :file:`ChangeLog` in the directory containing the current file and creates the corresponding :file:`ChangeLog` entry.
+The ISO date and filename headers are created if not yet present.
+You need to enter your name and e-mail address unless the `GPS_CHANGELOG_USER` environment variable is present.

 This :file:`ChangeLog` file serves as a location for revision logs.
-When you're ready to check-in a file, use the standard **Edit revision log** menu command to the standard revision log buffer with the content filled from the global :file:`ChangeLog` file.
+When you're ready to check-in a file, use the :guilabel:`Edit revision log` menu command in the standard revision log buffer with the content filled from the global :file:`ChangeLog` file.

 .. _The_Revision_View: